abrosov-sergey/SIRIUS-MOBILE-2024/README.md

 ## Usage

-In the terminal, go to the project folder and call the following command:
+In the terminal, go to the project folder (sirius-map-ios) and call the following command:

 ```
 xcodegen generate